 At the same time, you might want to avoid very noisy places, or high pitched sounds until you are more comfortable.
 Start wearing your hearing aid at home and work, then venture to noisier areas as you become more comfortable and more confident.

-This process of adjustment can be tiresome.
+This process of adjustment to hearing loss can be tiresome.
 Chances are, your hearing loss happened gradually, and it is unrealistic to assume that you and your hearing aid will be completely in sync on day one.
 You might find that your days are exhausting as absolutely everything feels different.
 During this time, make sure that you get plenty of rest and that you take good care of yourself.

 Ask for Help